 Once again, the answer to stable emotions and the ability to cope with difficult situations is real food — just eat real food.
 Investigative journalist and health advocate Michael Pollan warns us to avoid anything that is an edible-like substance and stick to real food.
 He gives readers a list of rules for determining whether or not something has any nutritional value.

 - If your grandmother or great grandmother would not recognize it as food, don’t eat it.

 - If it has five or more ingredients, do not eat it.

 - Shop on the perimeter of the grocery store.

 - Don’t eat anything that won’t rot apart from honey.

 - If you cannot pronounce some of the ingredients, leave it on the shelf.

 In her book Real Food, author Nina Planck tells readers that real food is old, it has been eaten for a long time.
 Real food includes meat, fish and eggs.
 Real food, Planck says, is also traditional.
 This means that fruits and vegetables are best when they are fresh, local and seasonal.
-Grains are always best whole, fats and oils unrefined, and food is best prepared in a traditional manner, not mechanically processed or radiated in the microwave.
+Grains are always best whole, fats and oils unrefined.
+Food is best prepared in a traditional manner, not mechanically processed or radiated in the microwave.

 Real food is farmed, processed and prepared in ways that have been around for thousands of years.
-Real milk and real beef come from grass-fed cows that range free on pasture that is not tainted with pesticides or chemical fertilizers, real eggs come for hens that eat grubs, not grain, real lard is not processed, olive oil is cold pressed and tofu comes from fermented, non-GMO soybeans.
+Real milk and real beef come from grass-fed cows that range free on pasture that is not tainted with pesticides or chemical fertilizers.
+Healthy eggs come from hens that eat grubs, not grain.
+Authentic lard is not processed.
+Olive oil is cold pressed.
+Tofu comes from fermented, non-GMO soybeans.
+You get the idea.